hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 ## References and Further Readings

 * [Terminal and shell commands (Chinese)](https://carolhsu.gitbooks.io/django-girls-tutorial-traditional-chiness/content/intro_to_command_line/README.html)
-* [Appendix A of "Learn Python the hard way"](https://learnpythonthehardway.org/python3/appendixa.html) - Suggest all students make some self study of this tutorial.
+* [Appendix A of "Learn Python the hard way"](https://learnpythonthehardway.org/python3/appendixa.html) - Suggest all students make some self-study of this tutorial.
 Being comfortable in shell environment can make one efficient in programming.